-Water quality information for the proposed action area was obtained using the Watershed Assessment, Tracking and Environmental Results System (WATERS) GeoViewer and Water Quality Assessment Report from the USEPA Office of Water.
-The proposed action area is located in segment "CB6PH", which is located in the northeastern half of the Virginia portion of the Chesapeake Bay between the mouths of the James and Rappahannock Rivers, hydrologic unit code (HUC) 02080101.
+Water quality information for the proposed expansion site was obtained using the Watershed Assessment, Tracking and Environmental Results System (WATERS) GeoViewer and Water Quality Assessment Report from the USEPA Office of Water (USEPA, 2019b; USEPA, 2019d).
+The proposed expansion site is located in segment "CB6PH", which is located in the northeastern half of the Virginia portion of the Chesapeake Bay between the mouths of the James and Rappahannock Rivers, hydrologic unit code (HUC) 02080101.
 Segment CB6PH is listed as impaired under USEPA's 303d list for reporting year 2014.
-The causes of impairment in this segment are dissolved oxygen and polychlorinated biphenyls (PCBs) in fish tissue.
+The causes of impairment in this segment are dissolved oxygen and polychlorinated biphenyls (PCBs)4 in fish tissue.
 A total maximum daily load (TMDL) has been developed for segment CB6PH for nutrients (nitrogen and phosphorus) resulting in decreased levels of dissolved oxygen.
-Probable sources contributing to the dissolved oxygen impairment include agriculture, atmospheric deposition - nitrogen, industrial point source discharge, internal nutrient recycling, loss of riparian habitat, municipal point source discharges, unspecified non-point source discharge, sources outside state jurisdiction, and wet weather discharges (point source and combination of stormwater).
-The source of the PCB impairment is unknown (USEPA, 2019a).
+Probable sources contributing to the dissolved oxygen impairment include agriculture, atmospheric deposition - nitrogen, industrial point source discharge, internal nutrient recycling, loss of riparian habitat, municipal point source discharges (point source and combination of stormwater).
+The source of the PCB impairment is unknown (USEPA, 2019b).

-Long-term dissolved oxygen (DO) data, salinity and temperature data for the proposed action area was obtained from the Virginia Estuarine and Coastal Observing System (VECOS).
-Data was obtained from monitoring station "CB6.3 - Lower West Central Chesapeake Bay", which is located in the center of the proposed action area (VIMS, 2019b).
+Long-term dissolved oxygen (DO) data, salinity and temperature data for the proposed expansion site was obtained from the Virginia Estuarine and Coastal Observing System (VECOS).
+Data was obtained from monitoring station "CB6.3 - Lower West Central Chesapeake Bay", which is located in the center of the proposed expansion site (VIMS, 2019b).